Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Introduction

-In this paper, we aim to address these challenges.
+In this paper, we aim to address both challenges in a single, uniform approach.
 We develop a system that allows us to integrate heterogeneous knowledge bases with streams of incoming information and to use them for continuous online reasoning, reacting, and evolving the knowledge bases by internalizing relevant knowledge.
+In a nutshell, our work follows the multi-context systems tradition, but adds what is needed to also deal with dynamics.

 To this end, we introduce \emph{reactive Multi-Context Systems (rMCSs)}.
-These systems build upon mMCSs and thus provide their functionality for integrating heterogeneous knowledge sources, admitting also relevant operations on knowledge bases.
+These systems build upon mMCSs and thus provide their functionality for integrating heterogeneous knowledge sources, admitting also operations for manipulating their knowledge bases.
 In addition, rMCSs can handle continuous streams of input data.
 Equilibria remain the fundamental underlying semantic notion, but the focus now lies on the dynamic evolution of the systems.
-In a nutshell, given an initial configuration of knowledge bases, that is, an initial knowledge base for each context, a specific input stream will lead to a corresponding stream of equilibria, generated by respective updates of the knowledge bases.
-Contrary to standard MCSs which possess only one type of bridge rules modeling the information flow which needs to be taken into account when equilibria are computed (or the operations that need to be applied in case of mMCSs), rMCSs have an additional, different type of bridge rules, distinguished by the occurrence of the operator \textbf{next} in the head.
-These rules are used to specify how the configuration of knowledge bases evolves whenever an equilibrium was computed.
+Given an initial configuration of knowledge bases, that is, an initial knowledge base for each context, a specific input stream will lead to a corresponding stream of equilibria, generated by respective updates of the knowledge bases.

+Contrary to existing MCSs which possess only one type of bridge rules modeling the information flow to be taken into account when computing equilibria (or the operations that need to be applied in case of mMCSs), rMCSs have an additional, different type of bridge rules, distinguished by the occurrence of the operator \textbf{next} in the head.
+Whereas the head of a managing bridge rule in mMCS specifies how a specific knowledge base should temporarily be changed for the purpose of determining the current equilibrium, the head of a new kind of bridge rule in rMCS with the operator \textbf{next} in the head specifies how the knowledge base should permanently be changed as the system \emph{moves} to the next state.
+These new bridge rules allow us to decouple the computation of equilibria from specifying the evolution of knowledge base configurations.

+It is often the case that the information \emph{currently} available from some stream needs to be taken into account by some context when computing the semantics at that point.
+The way such information is taken into account is specified by a bridge rule with a management operation in its head, just as in mMCSs.
+For example, we may have some default value for some variable stored in a context, but, under some conditions ($\pred{cond1}$), prefer to use the value that is read from some sensor (observed in some stream) whenever one is available.
+This could be specified by the bridge rule (where $\op{set}$ is a management operation with the obvious meaning):